erdem/django-map-widgets/docs/index.rst

 Achievements
 ^^^^^^^^^^^^

 The aim of the Django map widgets is to make all Geo Django widgets more user friendly and configurable.
-Map widgets support major map services (GoogleMaps, OpenStreetMap) for your geoDjango fields.
+Map widgets are currently supporting only Google Map services, but we are planning to add other major map services.

 Index